duylehai/ARViewer/README.md

 # About the app

-This is our project in Mobile application development subject This app allows the user to check the animals infomation and interact with them using AR
+This is our project in Mobile application development subject This app allows the user to check the animal's information and interact with them using AR

 # Build